What Does a Neurosurgeon Do?

-Brain surgeons, also known as neuorsurgeons, examine, diagnose and surgically treat disorders of the nervous system.
-Training to become a brain surgeon requires a 6-7 year neurosurgical residency following four years of medical school, but qualified brain surgeons receive some of the highest salaries of all medical health professionals.
+Brain surgeons examine, diagnose, and surgically treat disorders of the nervous system.
+Training to become a brain surgeon requires a 6-7 year neurosurgical residency after neurosurgeon schooling years, which includes four years of medical school, but qualified brain surgeons receive some of the highest salaries of all medical health professionals.
 This career is physically and intellectually demanding and requires excellent hand dexterity and hand-eye coordination.

 |Required Education||Medical degree|

 |Required Training||Neurosurgery residency|

 |Licensure & Certification||State medical license required; optional board certification by the American Board of Neurologic Surgery|

 |Median Salary (2019)||$614,661 (surgeon - neurology)**|

 Neurosurgeons perform surgery on the brain, spinal cord, and peripheral nerves to remove tumors, relieve chronic pain, and treat wounds, vascular disorders, and diseases such as Parkinson's and epilepsy.
 They also use surgery to relieve hydrocephalus, which is the abnormal build-up of cerebrospinal fluid in the brain.
 Brain surgeons may focus on the correction of deformities and treatment of diseases of the spinal cord such as degenerative spine disorder and scoliosis.
 Other areas of sub-specialization include pediatric neurosurgery and radiosurgery, which is the targeted use of radiation to treat tumors.